 So, you’re wondering what type of front door material is the perfect choice for your Omaha home.
 You’re not alone.
-The number of exterior entry door types and styles leave much to your personal taste, but you can narrow down the material choices for exterior doors into six main categories:
+The number of exterior entry door types and styles leaves much to your personal taste, but you can narrow down the material choices for exterior doors into six main categories:

 Exterior Entry Door Types For Your Omaha Home

 Along with the material of your entry door, you can customize it with different hardware and decorative glass options to create the door of your dreams.
-Between glass, handles, locks, kick-plates and more, your entry door can be beautifully crafted to how you desire.
+Between glass, handles, locks, kick-plates, and more, your entry door can be beautifully crafted to how you desire.

 Solid Wood Exterior Entry Door Types

 The standard exterior door material, solid wood, is still the most popular.
 It may be flush, paneled, and with or without glass.
 The most common materials for solid wood doors are

 Solid wood doors are exactly that—solid wood without a surface veneer.
 Called slabs, they are made with vertical stiles that extend the full length of the door on each side and horizontal rails at the top and bottom.
 Depending on the door design, there may be one or more rails across the center part of the door.
 Panels are framed within the rails and stiles.
 Flush doors are also made with rails and stiles, but a surface veneer covers them.

 The downside to using wood doors is that the wood can sag, warp, and peel over time, especially when repeatedly subjected to the elements.
 That’s why wood is best suited for covered areas or in conjunction with a storm door.
 Weatherstripping can also help with insulation and durability.
 Wood doors will require periodic maintenance in the form of repainting or refinishing.